jmoseley/jeremy.moseley.dev/content/blog/make-a-game-03032024.md

 ## Next steps

-- Have the bullets damage the enemies
 - Have the enemies shoot at the player
+- Add some egregious explosions

 ## Demo

-WASD or arrows to move.
+WASD or arrows to move, or click/touch to move.

-<iframe src="/tanks-of-fury/builds/03032024" width="480" height="720"></iframe>
+<iframe src="/tanks-of-fury/builds/03032024.2" width="480" height="720"></iframe>